 In Nice, there’s no need to train for the dolce vita.
 The rugby teams might get their shirts wet at Stade de Nice – but spectators can enjoy the pleasures of the Côte d’Azur without fear of penalties.
 From the famous sea-lapped Promenade des Anglais to the small hilltop villages inland, the flower market and trendy alleyways of the Petit Marais, the terrace of the MAMAC museum and the Gallo-Roman site of Cimiez… life’s sweet here, wherever you go.

-SA Rugby Travel will be proving ticket inclusive travel packages for Rugby World Cup France 2023.
-We will be proving various package options for both pool matches as well as play-offs.
-The packages will consist of “Freewheeler Flights”, incorporating match ticket and flights, “Freewheeler Accommodation”, Match Ticket and Accommodation, as well as “Full Package”, which incorporates flights, accommodation and match tickets.
-Additional excursions, add-ons and breakaways will also be available to ensure that you can experience France and make the most of the whole experience.
+SA Rugby Travel will be providing ticket inclusive travel packages for Rugby World Cup France 2023.
+We will be providing various package options for both pool matches as well as the play-offs.
+The packages will consist of “Freewheeler Flights”, incorporating match ticket and flights, “Freewheeler Accommodation”, incorporating Match Ticket and Accommodation, as well as “Full Package”, which incorporates flights, accommodation and match tickets.
+Additional excursions, add-ons and breakaways will also be available to ensure that you can experience France and make the most of your experience.

 SA Rugby Travel forms part of the sports division within Tourvest Destination Management and began trading in early 2014, with its inaugural event being Rugby World Cup 2015 England, when we were appointed as the exclusive official travel agent in South Africa.
 SA Rugby Travel again appointed as an Official Travel Agent for the Rugby World Cup 2019, Japan.
 Heading into 2023, SA Rugby Travel has once again been appointed as an official travel agent for Rugby World Cup France 2023.